Epizootic Hemorrhagic Disease (EHD)

-INDIANAPOLIS (14 September 2007)-A viral disease called epizootic hemorrhagic disease (EHD) appears to be infecting, and often killing, wild white-tailed deer in Indiana.
+Epizootic hemorrhagic disease (EHD) is a viral disease that is fatal to wild white-tailed deer.
 EHD is not normally found in domestic animals, and is not transmissible to humans.

-Cases have been observed that are consistent with EHD throughout Indiana, particularly in the southern-most third of the state.
-Initial investigations by DNR biologists point to EHD, which is transmitted by small flying insects called biting midges.
-Some of these cases have been confirmed by laboratory testing, the only way to definitively determine the cause of the disease.
+EHD is transmitted by small flying insects called biting midges.
+Laboratory testing is the only way to definitively determine the cause of the disease.

 Periodically, EHD can spill over into the cattle population or to domestic cervid herds.
 In these cases, the livestock owner who sees clinical signs consistent with the disease should contact his/her private veterinary practitioner.
 Because EHD's appearance is so similar to a number of other, serious infections, blood and tissue samples must be submitted to a laboratory to confirm the diagnosis and rule out the possibility of another disease of concern.

 EHD usually affects local deer populations until the first hard frost, which kills the biting midges that spread the disease.
 The last major Hoosier EHD outbreak occurred in southern Indiana in fall 1996.

 For more information or to report a possibly infected deer, visit DNR's website at: www.in.gov/dnr/fishwild/5466.htm